 “We all deserve a chance,” Julian says, most succinctly.
 “We need strength so that we can be strong.”

-“That that act of love can change the lives of so many children that need someone who will be there for them,” says a young woman, also 14, with a dimpled smile.
+“That this act of love can change the lives of so many children that need someone who will be there for them,” says a young woman, also 14, with a dimpled smile.

 “I wish for example children with cancer, that they will be able to help them,” says a 12-year-old girl, shy and quick in her answers.
 “And the children that are in the streets, that they will have a home.
 And that’s it.”